 Please enjoy April Henry’s much-anticipated sequel to Girl, Stolen.

 Six months ago, Griffin Sawyer meant to steal a car, but he never meant to steal the girl asleep in the backseat.
 Panicked, he took her home.
 His father, Roy, decided to hold Cheyenne―who is blind―for ransom.
 Griffin helped her escape, and now Roy is awaiting trial.

 As they prepare to testify, Griffin and Cheyenne reconnect and make plans to meet.
-But the plan goes wrong and Cheyenne gets captured by Roy’s henchmen―this time for the kill.
+But the plan goes wrong, and Cheyenne gets captured by Roy’s henchmen―this time for the kill.

 Once again, I can’t tell you much without giving too much information away about the first book and this book.

 But don’t get me wrong.
 This is still a great book.
-It had me on the edge of my seat after Cheyenne made her horrible decision.
+It had me on the edge of my seat after Cheyenne made her terrible decision.
 I read over half the book in one sitting.
 I love it when a book just draws you in and won’t let go.